xreic/my-sql-review/README.md

 1. Run your seeding function

 ## Step 4
-1. Fill out the dbHelpers in `database/helpers.js`
+1. Fill out the model functions in `database/models.js`
-1. Connect the helpers to your controllers
+1. Connect the models to your controllers
 1. Fill out the controllers
 1. Test via Postman

 ### Optional
-* Refactor your model/helper/controller to use Sequelize
+* Refactor your model/controller to use Sequelize

 ## Special Thanks
 * [Morgan](https://github.com/morganjunlin)